maldonado91/Stock-Analysis/README.md

 ##### Here is 2018
 Before ![Run_Time2018_Before](https://github.com/maldonado91/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018_Before.PNG) After ![Run_Time2018_After](https://github.com/maldonado91/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

+##### Changing the code to run throught the data once was extremely useful.
+See below for loo used in macro:
+    ''2b) Loop over all the rows in the spreadsheet.
+    For i = 2 To RowCount

+        '3a) Increase volume for current ticker
+        tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+        '3b) Check if the current row is the first row with the selected tickerIndex.
+         If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.
+         If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value
+            '3d Increase the tickerIndex.
+            tickerIndex = tickerIndex + 1

+         End If

+    Next i
 ##### You can find final project VBA code [here.](https://github.com/maldonado91/Stock-Analysis/blob/main/VBA_Challenge_Complete.vbs)

 ### 3. Summary: